 Contemporary style also known as photo reportage and documentary approach, photojournalism has become a very popular style, used by many best wedding photographers, features a series of candid photos covering the entire day.
 Benefits: wedding photojournalism gives you a series of unique images aimed to "tell the story" of your wedding day.
 Drawbacks: There is no pre-planned "shot list," only the photographer's instincts; images are unpredictable.
 Low levels of available light may cause some pictures to look grainy.
 The couple may regret the absence of traditional, posed portraits in their album.

-The illustrative style photographers place the subjects in certain settings to take advantage of good lighting or backgrounds.
+The editorial style photographers place the subjects in certain settings to take advantage of good lighting or backgrounds.
 Then, once the scene is set, the couple and their party are free to be themselves, and this results in a more spontaneous feel.
-Unlike the photojournalistic style, illustrative photography takes advantage of the photographer's artistic judgment rather than capturing a series of moments.
-This style often used by the best engagement and pre wedding photographers.
-However, when it comes to decisive moments such as in proposal photography, this style can not be used.
+Unlike the photojournalistic style, editorial photography takes advantage of the photographer's artistic judgment rather than capturing a series of moments.
+This style often used by the engagement photographers.
+However, when it comes to capturing decisive moments, this style can not be used.

 Sample slideshows of weddings photographed from 2005 - 2012 at: